Splish, Splash . . . Shake, Paddle & Roll

 This is mountain country so about the only flat thing around here are our lakes and reservoirs.
 Over 13,000 acres of fresh water lakes are home to warm water fish species including largemouth and smallmouth bass, crappie, perch, bluegill, tiger muskie and walleye.
 They’re also home to such warm water species as boats, personal watercraft, water skiers, flat water kayakers and wakeboarders.
 When these waters freeze over, they’re prime destinations for ice fishing.

 Pineview Reservoir is the busiest reservoir for its size in the state of Utah.
 You can leave your hotel and be at the water’s edge within one-half hour.
-The scenery around Pineview is worth the visit.
-Seeing the mountains from the surface of the water is an experience to remember.
-There are 3 public beaches that surround Pineview Reservoir: Port Marina, Anderson Cove, and Bluffs Marina also known as Cemetery Point, all developed sites are open from 8:00 am - 10:00 pm..
+The scenery around Pineview is worth the visit and seeing the mountains from the surface of the water is an experience to remember.
+There are 3 public beaches that surround Pineview Reservoir: Port Marina, Anderson Cove, and Bluffs Marina also known as Cemetery Point, all developed sites are open from 8:00 am - 10:00 pm.
 For all of your Pineview info, click here.